This web site was put together with the goal of showing detailed pictures of the birds we raise or have raised.

 confiscated green peafowl being released

-green peafowl academic's
+green peafowl academics

 Interesting news about greens from The Star, Malaysia http://www.ecologyasia.com/news-archives/2005/jan-05/star_050111_1.htm if you copy the link and paste to your header bar, then hit start, or go, the information should come up.

-The highlighted tags below (Imported Java Green Peafowl) (the birds pictured below were imported, held in quarantin for 30 days, then moved several times so they are a bit rough...still impressive birds for yearlings) We look forward for the chance to take a few better pictures of each subspecies as they grow out.
-The pictures are large, our dial up service took awhile and did not show the graphic data well.
+The highlighted tags below (Imported Java Green Peafowl) (the birds pictured below were imported, held in quarantine for 30 days, then moved several times so they are a bit rough...still impressive birds for yearlings) We look forward for the chance to take a few better pictures of each subspecies as they grow out.
+The pictures are large; our dial up service took awhile and did not show the graphic data well.
 Any suggestions to down size pictures?

 Imported Java Green Peafowl